microbialinformatics/microbialinformatics.github.io/slides/Lecture03.md

 ---

 ## Learning objectives
-* Finalize introduction to git
+* Learn some best practices in using git
-* Introduce R language
+* Learn how to integrate R code into R markdown documents using knitr
-* Introduce knitr
+* Learn to navigate your way around R
-* vectors
+* Learn the different types of variables within R

 ---